stlab/libraries/libraries/channel/sender/close.md

 pure-name: close
 defined-in-header: stlab/channel.hpp
 declaration: close()
-description: Constructs this side of the channel
+description: Close this side of the channel.
+No more values will be accepted.
+Already sent value will be processed.
 entities:
   - kind: methods
     list: